BigBBazz/portfolio/project2.md

 ### Design Phase

-Rexmix was used to build the portfolio website and Netlify was used for hosting.
+Remix was used to build the portfolio website and Netlify was used for hosting.
+The Remix template from Netlify automatically creates everything you need to deploy to Netlify — including a pre-configured netlify.toml file with typical build settings.
+For more information visit the documentation on Netlify.

 ### Routes